 - Universal Rocks custom 3D backgrounds

-It’s best to avoid the textured foam terrarium backgrounds offered by Exo Terra, Zoo Med, and other brands.
-Although they look nice, they don’t last very long, and may get chewed on by crickets.
+It’s best to avoid the textured foam terrarium backgrounds offered by Exo Terra, Zoo Med, etc. Although they look nice, they don’t last very long, and may get chewed on by crickets.

 In the wild, ocellated skinks are known to shelter under vegetation (Gunn et al., 2012), particularly among their roots.
 In fact, one of the ways they reach new habitats is by hitchhiking in nursery plants (Kornilios et al., 2009).
 You can recreate this effect with live or artificial plants.
 Plus, plants almost always make an enclosure nicer to look at.